sankalpie/sankalpie/README.md

 - 🌱 I’m currently learning Data Structures
 - 💞️ I’m looking to collaborate on DNN & Regression projects
 - 📫 How to reach me-- email me at sankalppareek0903@gmail.com
-- 💪 RajPolice Hackathon finalist, working at QEN Labs Inc. (https://qen.ai/)
+- 💪 RajPolice Hackathon finalist
+- Working at QEN Labs Inc. (https://qen.ai/)
 <!---
 sankalpie/sankalpie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.